-Occasionally, PREVAIL features work by contributing writers: Moscow Never Sleeps, Nia Molinari, Lincoln’s Bible, and others.
+Occasionally, PREVAIL features work by contributing writers: Moscow Never Sleeps, Nia Molinari, Lincoln’s Bible, Zarina Zabrisky, and others.
 These contributors are compensated for their work.

 You can find me on Twitter @gregolear.
-If you are subscribed to this page and would like me to follow you there, simply reply to an email with your Twitter handle and ask.
+If you are subscribed to this page and would like me to follow you there, write me at gregolear [at] substack dot com and indicate your Twitter name.

 His work has appeared at Dame Magazine, Medium, the Huffington Post, Newsweek, Hudson Valley Magazine, The Nervous Breakdown, and his now-defunct arts and culture site, The Weeklings.
-He is a frequent guest on Narativ Live with Zev Shalev, The Stuttering John Podcast, and Start Me Up! with Kimberley Johnson.
+He is a frequent guest on The Stuttering John Podcast and Start Me Up! with Kimberley Johnson.